nursix/eden-asp/docs/source/dev/setup.rst

 First run
 ---------

-The first start of Eden ASP will set up the database, creating all tables and populating them with some data.
+The first start of Eden will set up the database, creating all tables and populating them with some data.

 This is normally done by running the *noop.py* script in the web2py shell: